krisJ-08/warden-lex/README.md

 http://gnuwin32.sourceforge.net/packages/bison.htm

-*Install also the Bison compiler for the semantics in the future*

-*Install the Flex and C Compiler in the root folder or the C: folder directly*
+*Install the Flex, C Compiler and Bison in the root folder or the C: folder directly*

     After installation, locate the installation folder called "GnuWin32" and open "bin" folder.